haowu0802/About/readme.md

 >ETL tasks are containerized, but Airflow doesn't natively support operating containers, so I made a plugin to make it able to.
 ## 2.worked on APIs of a mid-large e-commerce company (Dangdang) 2012-2014
 ### `turn soap to rest`
-> __Before__: APIs that use raw SQL to CRUD in SOAP manner.
+> __Before__: API backend uses raw SQL to CRUD in SOAP manner.
 Manual table alterations.
 Lengthy table design -> review -> approve process.

-> __After__: Resources are identified, as objects, ORM applied, migration introduced.
+> __After__: Resources are identified, as objects.
+ORM applied, migration introduced.
 No more raw SQL, better performance, easier alterations with migration.
 ---
 |other relevant facts|
 |:---:|